 This is the oldest and one of the most beautiful monasteries in Epidavros, and worth a detour.
 Agnountos is located approximately 4 km north of Nea Epidaurus, and roughly 9 km north of Polemarcha.
 It has a lovely church from the 11th century, with frescoes from 1250.
 The monastery is surrounded by eight meters high, thick walls, and appears as a small fort, but all the plants in the cloister garden soften the appearance

 Today the church is still in standing, but the monk cells are partly collapsed.
 In addition, we see ruins of a huge water cistern.
 Down by the beach it's usually blissfully peaceful, but we see that there are people here sometimes, because occult (?) objects hang in the trees, and little alters are located here and there.
 Perhaps today's Greeks are as excited about the tranquility and beauty here as Antonios was?

 A monk from Kalamata, Antonios, arrived early in the 1400s, attracted by the picturesque and peaceful beach and beautiful nature.
 Soon others joined him, and they started building a church and monk cells.
-But before they were finished, they realized that this was not a prominent place, for pirates ravaged along the coast, so they sought refuge in another monastery.
+But before they were finished, they realized that this was a place too exposed, for pirates ravaged along the coas.
+Tehrefore, they sought refuge in another monastery.

 The beach at Polemarcha.

-On the main road between Archaea/Palia Epidavros (photo) and Nea Epidavros is Stork, a cafe and tavern you with this great view.
+On the main road between Archaea/Palia Epidavros (photo) and Nea Epidavros is Stork, a cafe and tavern where you can enjoy this great view.